 How to effectively and easily remove melted crayon from fabrics, car upholstery, and the dryer drum.

-If you’re a parent, you know all about the mess of crayons, and it is so wonderful to watch your child engage in the wonderful world of coloring and imagination.
-While you might be packing some crayons on a road trip, or your child placed some crayons in their pocket which happened to ruin the dryer you might have a rainbow colored mess on your hands.
+If you’re a parent, you know all about the mess of crayons, and it is so wonderful to watch your child engage in the wonderful world of colouring and imagination.
+While you might be packing some crayons on a road trip, or your child placed some crayons in their pocket which happened to ruin the dryer you might have a rainbow-colored mess on your hands.